Greg-T8/LearningTerraform/Books/terraform_in_action/notes.md

-terraform init      # Initialize a working directory containing Terraform configuration files terraform apply     # Create or update infrastructure as defined in the configuration files terraform show      # Show the current state of the infrastructure managed by Terraform
+terraform init      # Initialize a working directory containing Terraform configuration files terraform apply     # Create or update infrastructure as defined in the configuration files terraform show      # Show the current state of the infrastructure managed by Terraform terraform fmt       # Format Terraform configuration files to a canonical format and style
 ```

 <!-- omit from toc -->